C++ sin() Function

-• This function is defined in the <cmath> library – you have to include this in the header in order to use it.
+• This function is defined in the <cmath> library – you have to include this in the header section.

 • The sin() function takes one argument i.e. a number which is angle and it returns the sine of angle x radians.